This was written in the late summer of 2017.

 They went back to singing it, starting at the beginning.
 I gave a loud, angry guffaw and continued on my way.

 Both men are trenchant Republicans who voted for Trump.
-I know because I employ an ability many in this world are sadly unaware of: listening.
+I know because I employ an ability many in this world are sadly unaware of: I listen.
 I listened to both in the past as they talked and I walked by.
 I heard their conversations--in many cases it was impossible to miss, as they were speaking loudly and brashly.
 I listened to their intolerance and bigotry, offered proudly.
 I heard what they had to say about Mexicans and Democrats.

 "Breathe" is as anti-Trump as a song can get, particularly the second stanza.
 The underlying philosophy in it flies directly in the face of all the Orange Hitler and his supporters hold dear: greed, coghood, being a herd animal, living conspicuously and piggishly, living mindlessly.

 I couldn't keep quiet.
 I still can't keep quiet.
 Hence this quick rant.